What is an Environmental, Social, and Governance (ESG)?

 4. Impact Investing

-These investments are often seen in areas like affordable housing, sustainable farming, or essential community healthcare.
-The primary objective is always to create a direct, measurable positive outcome, making this a truly powerful vehicle for real change.
+They are typically found in segments such as affordable housing, sustainable farming, and critical community health care.
+The key goal is to make a measurable and positive impact – this is a powerful tool for real change.

 Challenges of ESG